When it's cold outside, a warm cup of something cozy is delightful. The added sugar in your favorite holiday drinks, however, is less so.

 The daily recommended max on added sugar, according to the American Heart Association, is 6 teaspoons for women (25 grams, 100 calories) and 9 for men (36 grams, 150 calories).
-Keep reading for an honest look at how much sugar, fat and calories your favorite holiday drinks are packing, along with LIVESTRONG-created healthier holiday drink recipe alternatives that will leave you feeling warm and cozy this winter.
+Find out how much sugar, fat and calories your favorite holiday drinks are packing, along with LIVESTRONG.com-created healthier holiday drink recipe alternatives that will leave you feeling warm and snuggly this winter.

 1. Hot Cocoa

 Hot chocolate on a cold day is one of life's greatest pleasures.
-But if you happen to indulge in a hot cocoa from the Cheesecake Factory, just know that this "treat" contains 53 grams of sugar, or more than double the day's recommended limit for added sugar for women, not to mention a full meal's worth of calories (780 calories).
+But if you happen to indulge in a hot cocoa from the Cheesecake Factory, just know that this "treat" contains 65 grams of sugar, more than double the day's recommended limit for for women, not to mention a full meal's worth of calories at 820.

-A Grande Eggnog at Starbucks comes with a whopping 59 grams of sugar and 540 calories.
-Unless you're an elite athlete with unusually high calorie requirements, this probably doesn't fit into your daily energy needs (and even if you are an elite athlete, there are more nutritious ways to get your calories).
-At the very least, because Starbucks drinks are customizable, you can choose to have fewer pumps of sweetener, a lighter milk or forego the whip cream.
+A grande Eggnog Creme at Starbucks comes with a whopping 59 grams of sugar and 500 calories, which probably doesn't fit into your daily energy needs.
+Because Starbucks drinks are customizable, you can choose to have fewer pumps of sweetener, a lighter milk or forego the whip cream.

-Alternatively, you can save yourself 400 calories and 52 grams of sugar by making a batch of this eggnog recipe, which doesn't skimp on the indulgent ingredients like whole milk and whiskey, it just asks you to savor a smaller portion.
-If you want to make it a mocktail (which will cut down the calories even more), sub in an ounce of pure vanilla extract plus three ounces of water for the whiskey.
+Save yourself 300 calories and 51 grams of sugar by making a batch of this eggnog recipe, which doesn't skimp on the indulgent ingredients like whole milk and whiskey, it just asks you to savor a smaller portion.
+If you want to make it a mocktail (which will cut down the calories even more), sub in an ounce of pure vanilla extract plus 3 ounces of water for the whiskey.

 3. Pumpkin Spice Latte

-The holiday season just isn't complete without a #PSL.
+The holiday season just isn't complete without a PSL.
 In theory, enjoying antioxidant-rich seasonal spices in a warm beverage is a good thing.
-Research suggests that ginger, an essential component of pumpkin spice, has antioxidant, anti-inflammatory and antimicrobial properties.
-But the Starbucks Pumpkin Spice Latte also contains 13 teaspoons of inflammatory sugar and 430 calories.
-Save 300 calories and 37 grams of sugar by trying this vegan version of the drink recipe that somehow still manages to be frothy and rich.
+But the Starbucks Pumpkin Spice Latte also contains 50 grams of sugar and 380 calories in a grande, according to the chain.
+Save 200 calories and 35 grams of sugar by trying this vegan version of the drink recipe that somehow still manages to be frothy and rich.

 4. Matcha Tea Latte